timirgfleev/cpp_chat/README.md

 ## This is client and server for chat

-Project is on minimal working state right now
+Project is on minimal working state right now;
+supported features:
+    server handles multiple clients
+    clients can communicate in single chat

 ## Client info: